Friday, 2 November 2012

 Yet, just now, as I was writing this piece in the noonday sunshine on a park bench outside the library, in which I had previously been whiling away the time looking at a book called Empire Tales, two female librarians came out and stopped to talk to me.
 We had such a pleasant chat, and now they have ridden off on their bicycles.
 That is what I love about the Italians, the way they combine sympathy and a ready approach with the essential human hardness.
 That is why it is in this one country alone that I could live, and where my own essential solitude could be mitigated, once my travelling years are done.

 For how simple in its sophistication is this land, whose long Western shore I have followed for seven hundred miles.
-And so often it was just a small green verge and a drop of stones between where I sat on the train and the endless sea, all the way from leaving Menton Garavan in France and coming to Ventimiglia, with so many miles until I passed the Gulf of Joy, and Tyrhennian, Ionian and Mediterranean seas met like the weird sisters, beyond the straits, in Sicily.
+And so often it was just a small green verge and a drop of stones between where I sat on the train and the sea, all the way from leaving Menton Garavan in France and coming to Ventimiglia, with so many miles until I passed the Gulf of Joy, and Tyrhennian, Ionian and Mediterranean seas met like the weird sisters, beyond the straits, in Sicily.
 How beautiful it all was.
 But there have been beautiful times too in France and Germany and Portugal and Switzerland and Spain.
 What am I worrying about?
 Is there any human being more free of every problem than myself?
 Anyone more endlessly fortunate?
 More totally blessed by God?

 And now I must go home.
 I will drop my bags in the dark house.
 There will be silence there.
 I shall sleep after the long journey.
 But in the Algarve, too, there will be a shining sea, and at least some pleasant friends.
 So I do not repine for a moment.
 My heart is full of love.
 But it is not for anyone in particular.
 My house may be dark.
 But how bright is the shore on which I travel now.

-Wednesday 14 March 2012
+Wednesday, 14 March 2012

 Thoughts on the Madeleine McCann case

-Two days ago I went to Lagos, which is on the other side of the Algarve from where I live.
+Two days ago I went to Lagos, which is on the other side of the Algarve from my home.
 There is a pleasant English-language bookshop there called The Owl Story, and I bought a small book, How the Algarve has Changed, by Brian J. Evans.
 It is an insightful and often funny account of the life that he and his family have lived in Portugal since buying their holiday home in 1984.
 Curiously enough, it was in that very year that my mother had built for her the house where I now live, and which has caused me as much unhappiness as the Evans family have had pleasure here.

 There is a curious uniformity to the life of Portugal, despite its strong regional and local differences.
 The steep white towns with their red tiled roofs all have vast numbers of identical cake-shops and restaurants serving what one guidebook calls "the joyfully humble national cuisine".
 Near the chaotic town-centres and elsewhere, there are always many patches of wild waste ground, the product of the endless inheritance disputes, breaking up the landscape of crumbling old buildings, spaghetti-junction roads and newly triumphant supermarkets.